OchaBanana/ncsc_labs/day_1/1c_foundation_cvm/1c_foundation_cvm.rst

         cluster -s <cvm_ip> --cluster_function_list=one_node_cluster create

 #.
 When completed.
 Open a web browser to IP: `http://<CVM_IP>` .
 Use admin with the Prism UI password “Nutanix/4u” provided in the lab.
-(You may change the password to one you’d like to use)
+(You may change the password to one you’d like to use) *Recommended to use Labs Password* **nx2TechXXX!**

 Setting up cluster
 ------------------